 This video is a step by step guide demonstrating how to add a document review skill to a controlled documents library.
 The great news is you don’t need to be an expert in SharePoint, but it does help if you are the subject matter expert designing the skill.
 The site I use in the demo is outlined in my earlier blog on creating a controlled document system.

-Skill files are created in the /Agent Assets library created in your site when the “Agent Assets” Site Collection Feature is activated.
+Skill files are created in the “Agent Assets” library created in your site when the “Agent Assets” Site Collection Feature is activated.
+You will find this in Site Information > Site Settings > Site Collection Features.

 Creating a Skill requires these 3 steps: